-Serious incidents - those with serious consequences or high potential of serious injury - are analysed to identify causes and identify measures to prevent recurrence.
-The lessons learned are shared across the organisation.
-Lifesaving rules aimed at preventing serious and fatal injuries have been rolled out and implemented.
+Serious incidents (those with, or with potential for, serious consequences) are analysed to identify measures to prevent recurrence, and lessons learned are shared across the organisation.
+Use of the Life-Saving Rules aimed at preventing serious and fatal injuries remains a focus area, in addition to further improving the quality of investigations and lessons learned from them.